The Austrian engineer Paul Eisler invented the printed circuit as part of a radio set while working in England around 1936.

 Around 1943 the USA began to use the technology on a large scale to make proximity fuses for use in World War II.
-After the war, in 1948, the USA released the invention for commercial use
+After the war, in 1948, the USA released the invention for commercial use.

 PCB stands for Printed Circuit Board.
-A Printed Circuit Board or PCB exist inside almost any and every electronic device or gadget that you may use in your routine and professional life.
+A Printed Circuit Board or PCB exists inside almost any and every electronic device or gadget that you may use in your routine and professional life.

 Considering how important it is to any and every piece of electronics you own, here is a little guide on what PCBs are and how they actually came to be.

 What are PCBs?

 A Printed Circuit Board is essentially a substrate whose job is to support the various electronic components that constitute the electronic product and its circuits, allowing an electric current to flow through on its surface and power each of the individual components in a conductive manner.

 As with any other technology, achieving what we know as a PCB today was a gradual process, one that took plenty of experimentation, failure, and success.
 Ultimately, the goal has been to create a manufacturing process for PCBs that allow us to incorporate and integrate maximum functionality onto the smallest of chips.
 The smaller and more functional the technology, the better.

 In the early 1900s, there was no common or widespread use of printed circuit boards.
-Instead, people used point to point construction to create large and bulky designs executed onto a chassis which was basically a wooden or metal base or frame.
+Instead, people used point-to-point construction to create large and bulky designs executed onto a chassis which was basically a wooden or metal base or frame.

-In the late 1936, an Austrian engineer, Paul Eisler, invented the printed circuit board concept using existing printing technologies.
+In late 1936, an Austrian engineer, Paul Eisler, invented the printed circuit board concept using existing printing technologies.

 Years 1950 – Today

 As more and more work and development was done in this regard, it resulted in the introduction of the printed circuit board on a commercial basis by the middle of the 1950s.

 Through the 1960s and 70s, as we moved past the era of having to drill and punch holes and use wires to establish an interconnection between the various components on the circuit board, we instead began to focus our energies towards making the PCB smaller and smaller without compromising on the speed or efficiency of the circuit, if not improving it further.

-Now, with three dimensional printing in our hands, it is only understandable that the trend of producing complex and miniature designs on PCBs will continue to move in the upwards direction.
+Now, with three-dimensional printing in our hands, it is only understandable that the trend of producing complex and miniature designs on PCBs will continue to move in the upwards direction.